 Acting confidently in itself triggers biochemical reactions in your body which make you feel even more powerful.
 You know the power pose, don’t you?
 Those powerful people who seem to take up just a bit more than their share of space: standing tall and expansively.
-It’s a pose men are more likely to adopt than women.
+It’s a pose that men are more likely to adopt than women.
 And now psychologists at Harvard have discovered that expansive posture doesn’t just give other people the message that you’re powerful, it actually makes you more powerful too.
 Standing tall pushes up testosterone levels and reduces the stress hormone, cortisol.
-So, acting confident makes you confident.
+So, acting confidently makes you confident.

 So many brilliant businesses fall down because of a failure to take the final step: a failure to execute, to sell, to make it happen.
 Wonderful products, fantastic services but hardly anyone knows about them.
 We see this cycle again and again, particularly with women in business.
 It is almost always a failure of confidence.
 Take a step back, see things clearly and then decide how you are going to break the cycle and move your business and your life forward.